erikeldridge/app-quality-cookbook/service/create.md

              assertEquals("Hello, Heroku!", responseMsg);
          }

-In the terminal, type the _ctrl + C_ to stop the server.
+In the terminal, type the _&lt;ctrl&gt; + C_ to stop the server.
 Recompile and run your server, and functionally test via curl:

     $ curl http://localhost:8080/feature_switch_config
     Hello, Heroku!